KosmosFramework/7es_testing/README.md

 When referencing this repository or the 7ES Framework, please cite:

 > Alden, C. (2025).
 The 7ES Framework: A Universal Architecture for Systems Analysis.
-The KOSMOS Institute of Systems Theory.
-[Repository URL]
+The KOSMOS Institute of Systems Theory. [(https://github.com/KosmosFramework/7es_testing)]

 For specific documents, cite individual papers as listed in the Core Documents section.